SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

   connectString: "hdb://User1:Password1@999deec0-ccb7-4a5e-b317-d419e19be648.hana.prod-us10.hanacloud.ondemand.com:443?encrypt=true&sslValidateCertificate=false"
 ```

+3. In the Makefile change the MongoDB connect string on lines 87, 91 and 95 by exchanging DB_NAME with the schema name used in SAP HANA JSON Document Store.

-3. In the folder sap-hana-compatibility-layer-for-mongodb-wire-protocol run the following:
+4. In the project folder sap-hana-compatibility-layer-for-mongodb-wire-protocol run the following:

 ```
 make init